A quick look at Labuan, Malaysia

 Important Features of a Labuan Company

 All Labuan companies are governed by the Labuan Companies Act 1990 and companies incorporated in Labuan carrying out either trading or investment holding (“non-trading”) activity.
 Labuan Financial Services Authority (Labuan FSA) is the statutory body responsible to regulate and supervise international businesses and financial services industry in Labuan.
 Type of Labuan business activities: Trading and Non-Trading (“investment activities”) Permitted Activities: May carry out any business that is lawful in Malaysia either in, from or through Labuan – - can conduct business activities with residents of Malaysia; - can transact in Ringgit Malaysia (RM); - relevant activities including holding companies are subject to economic substance requirements in Labuan; - royalty and other income derived from IP rights are subject to tax under the domestic Income Tax Act 1967; - banking, insurance, trust companies, leasing, fund management and other financial services and activities require licensing from Labuan FSA Main Legislations: 1.
 Labuan Companies Act 1990; 2.
 Labuan Business Activity Tax Act 1990 (and its amendments); and 3.
-Labuan Financial Services and Securities Act 2010 Taxation: - Labuan trading companies listed under the schedule are subject to 3% tax of net audited profit - Labuan non-trading companies benefit from 0% tax - All Labuan companies that are in scope will be subject to ‘economic substance requirements’ under the Labuan tax regime, and will benefit from the preferential tax rates mentioned above - Labuan companies that do not comply with the ESR will be taxed at a flat rate of 24% - All Labuan companies receive Tax Identification Number (TIN) Registered Agent/Office: Required Incorporation Time: 2 business days Annual Fees Payable to Labuan FSA: - 1st year capital registration – USD300 for paid-up capital not exceeding RM50,000 (approx. USD10K) - Annual – USD800 Confidentiality: Yes Bearer Shares: Not permitted Minimum Capital: 1 share Currency of Capital: Any currency except Ringgit Malaysia (RM or MYR) Shareholders: Minimum 1, corporate shareholder is allowed Directors: Minimum 1, at least 1 resident director is required Company Secretary: Resident secretary is mandatory Registered Office: Registered office address in Labuan is mandatory Public Records: No, However, 3rd party can now do search at the Registry provided written consent from a director is obtained Location of Meetings: Anywhere Common Seal: Yes Company Accounts: Yes Audited Accounts: Required Annual Return: Yes Change in Domicile: Yes
+Labuan Financial Services and Securities Act 2010 Taxation: - Labuan trading companies listed under the schedule are subject to 3% tax of net audited profit - Labuan non-trading companies benefit from 0% tax - All Labuan companies that are in scope will be subject to ‘economic substance requirements’ under the Labuan tax regime, and will benefit from the preferential tax rates mentioned above - Labuan companies that do not comply with the ESR will be taxed at a flat rate of 24% - All Labuan companies receive Tax Identification Number (TIN) Registered Agent/Office: Required Incorporation Time: Minimum 2 business days Annual Fees Payable to Labuan FSA: - 1st year capital registration – USD300 for paid-up capital not exceeding RM50,000 (approx. USD10K) - Annual – USD800 Confidentiality: Yes Bearer Shares: Not permitted Minimum Capital: 1 share Currency of Capital: Any currency except Ringgit Malaysia (RM or MYR) Shareholders: Minimum 1, corporate shareholder is allowed Directors: Minimum 1.
+If corporate director is appointed the composition must have a minimum of two directors with at least 1 director is a natural person and designated as "resident director".
+Company Secretary: Resident secretary is mandatory Registered Office: Registered office address in Labuan is mandatory Public Records: No, However, 3rd party can now do search at the Registry provided written consent from a director is obtained Location of Meetings: Anywhere Common Seal: Yes Company Accounts: Yes Audited Accounts: Required Annual Return: Yes Change in Domicile: Yes

 Please note that whilst considerable care has been taken to ensure the information contained within this page is accurate and up to date, no warranty is given as to the accuracy or completeness of any information and no liability is accepted for any errors or omissions in such information.
 The information given in this page is based on our present understanding of the current laws, guidelines and regulations and may therefore be subject to change without notice.